A heartbreaking history

-Humane Society International has assumed responsibility for the lifetime care of the chimpanzees and continues to work to create a high-quality sanctuary for the former laboratory chimps through our project, Second Chance Chimpanzee Refuge Liberia.
+HSI Liberia has assumed responsibility for the lifetime care of the chimpanzees and continues to work to create a high-quality sanctuary for the former laboratory chimps living at Second Chance Chimpanzee Refuge Liberia.
 We have made several additional improvements, including establishing a twice-daily feeding routine for the chimps, hiring a full-time veterinarian with extensive sanctuary experience who is able to monitor their daily care and provide leadership to the project, and creating long-term plans for permanent infrastructure on the islands.

 Want to know more about the chimps?
 Contact us!